Calandiel/netco/README.md

 # netco
-A low level networking library for real-time applications and games
+A low level UDP networking library for real-time applications and games.
+Developed as an alternative to ENet, laminar and naia.